-When Logs End was founded in 1997, salving wood from the bottom of a river may have seemed a far-fetched to many.
+When Logs End was founded in 1997, salvaging wood from the bottom of a river may have seemed far-fetched to many.
 Sure, the process from log recovery to finished product did take a little bit longer, but the team always felt the environment was worth the wait.
-Twenty-one years later, we can confidently say our clients also feel the same way.
+All these years later, we can confidently say our clients also feel the same way.

 The Forgotten Forest On The River’s Floor